KxSystems/docs-v1/docs/ref/dotz.md

 Where `f` is a unary function, `.z.pp` is evaluated when an HTTP POST request is received in the kdb+ session.

-There is no default implementation, but an example would be that it calls [`value`](metadata/#value) on the first element of its argument and returns the result to the calling task.
+There is no default implementation, but an example would be that it calls [`value`](metadata/#value) on the first item of its argument and returns the result to the calling task.

 See `.z.ph` for details of the argument.